4,200 words, approximately 16 minutes to read

 Publishers get a bad rap for being gatekeepers or picking winners and losers.
-Any publisher with the profit motive has to make educated guesses on unproven authors and will always lean on proven properties.
+Any publisher with a profit motive has to make educated guesses on unproven authors and will always lean on proven properties.
 They aren’t trying to keep books out of the market.
-Publishers were trying to get the best books to market on the resources they have.
+Publishers were trying to get the best books to call on the resources they had.

 They were limiting what got to market and picking who they felt was a good bet.
 The driving factor was risk versus reward.
-The model requires them to make a significant upfront risk of investing cover art and editing.
-With the payment of an advance, all the risks are front-loaded for a publisher.
+The model requires them to take a significant upfront risk of investing in cover art and editing.
+With an advance payment, all the chances are front-loaded for a publisher.
 It is only when the book gets to market that the publisher sees if they will recover their investment.

 Before we go further, let’s discuss the current market experiment that is the exact opposite of the gatekeeper fallacy.
-What I mean by the gatekeeper fallacy is there are authors that lie to themselves that they were unsuccessful because publishers and agents didn’t get how good they were.
-They weren’t a successfully published author hob mobbing with Stephen King because they were being kept out.
+What I mean by the gatekeeper fallacy is some authors lie to themselves that they were unsuccessful because publishers and agents didn’t get how good they were.
+They weren’t successfully published author hob mobbing with Stephen King because they were being kept out.

 Today there are no gates.
 New titles are flooding the market.
-In the last two years, the numbers of titles double with a publishing rate of over 2,500 titles a day.
+In the last two years, the number of titles doubled with a publishing rate of over 3,000 a day.

-Now there is no excuse for why you can’t succeed, as there is no one keeping your book out of the market.
+Now there is no excuse for you can’t succeed, as no one is keeping your book out of the market.